 This is a major key I-IV-V blues jam in the key of C major.
 C is the I chord, F is the IV chord, and G is the V chord.
-This jam is what's called a "slow change" to the IV chord.
+This jam is what's called a "slow change" to the IV chord (read all about slow and fast changes to the IV chord on page 44).
 So, you are staying on the I chord at first for four bars before it switches to the IV chord for two bars.